 High-temperature operation traditionally leads to uncontrolled growth (e.g., "Wax Clogging" in hydrocarbon modes) and thermal drift.
 Meridian TPOC resolves this via:

-Steric Confinement: Nano-pore geometry (1.0 nm) physically limits reactant assembly, preventing carbon chains longer than C8 from forming inside the catalyst.
+Steric Confinement: Nano-pore geometry (1.0 nm) physically limits reactant assembly, preventing carbon chains longer than C8 from forming.
+(Verified: 0% Wax in Sim 4-B)

-Phase-Change Clamping: The system utilizes 110 Bar Nucleate Boiling to lock the operating temperature at exactly 280°C, preventing thermal runaway.
+Phase-Change Clamping: The system utilizes 64 Bar Nucleate Boiling to lock the operating temperature at exactly 280°C, preventing thermal runaway.
+(Verified: Sim 3-A)

 Parameter